blakeb211/guide/README.md

 # Holistic Overview
 1. *parse.py* creates a Settings object from the .in, .dsc, and .txt files
 1. The Model class in *node.py* takes the settings object and builds the model
-1. Each directory in the tests folder is a set of GUIDE files input, description, data, output, etc.
+1. Each directory in the tests folder is a set of GUIDE files like input, description, data, output, etc.